-These attributes are accessible from the dispatched servlet via the getAttribute method on the request
+These attributes are accessible from the dispatched servlet via the getAttribute method on the request object.
+Note that these attributes must always reflect the information in the original request even under the situation that multiple dispatches are called.

 Chapter 10.
 Web Applications